jgregorio0/inditext-test/README.md

 - The GET method denotes that we are getting a resource.
 - /prices indicates that a resource of type price will be returned.
 - Accepts product identifier, brand identifier, and application date request parameters for filtering prices.
-- It returns the highest priority price that matches the given filters.
-The result includes: product identifier, brand indentifier, price list, start date, end date, price and currency.
+- It returns the highest priority price that aligns with the specified filters, as prices are ordered in descending order of priority.
+- The result includes: product identifier, brand indentifier, price list, start date, end date, price and currency.
 - If there is no match it returns error 404 not found.

 ## Business layer